purpleidea/flabbergast/kws-vm.md

 #### Template Context
 Extract the context embedded in a template.
 This is the context provided during creation.

-    r : List = tmpl_context(tmpl : Template)
+    r : Context = tmpl_context(tmpl : Template)

 #### Set Item in Template
 Add item to a template.
 If the requested name is already present, an error occurs.
-If the “null function” is added, the operation is ignored.
+If the “null definition” is added, the operation is ignored.

-    tmpl_set(tmpl : Template, name : Str, value : Function)
+    tmpl_set(tmpl : Template, name : Str, value : Definition)

 #### Get Item in Template
 Get item from a template.
-If the requested name is not in the template, a “null function” is returned.
+If the requested name is not in the template, a “null definition” is returned.

-    r : Function = template_get(tmpl : Template, name : Str)
+    r : Definition = template_get(tmpl : Template, name : Str)

 ### Bin Operations